 How to use Microsoft Track Changes

 When you receive your work back, you will have two edited copies of your original document that you submitted.
-One will be labelled ‘track changes’, whilst the other will be labelled ‘clean copy’.
+One will be labeled ‘track changes’, whilst the other will be labeled ‘clean copy’.
 Firstly, we will discuss the ‘track changes’ copy.

 Track Changes Copy

 The 'track changes' copy has visible all the changes that have been made.
 In Windows, all deleted text will have a line through it, and all inserted text will be underlined.
 On a Mac, all deleted text will appear in the right-hand margin, and all inserted text will appear highlighted in the main body.
 Additionally, if there are any comments made on your work, they will appear on the right-hand side of the screen, in the changes column.

 Track changes is turned on and off by going to the 'Review' tab at the top of the screen, then by clicking on 'Track Changes' in the Tracking box.